 So what is NAP?
 It stands for – name, address, and phone – and it is very important to your local SEO efforts.
 This bit of information is known as a citation.

-It all starts with your Google Places (plus) page.
+It all starts with your Google My Business page.
 Whatever name, address, and phone number you choose is the same that should be used on every other online listing.

 Consistency is key!